-What is Sole Custody?
+What Is Sole Custody?

 With joint custody, both parents are supposed to jointly make major decisions for their children.
 This generally includes decisions regarding their children’s education, health, and well-being.
-Both parents have full decision making authority and responsibility for the children.
+Both parents have full decision-making authority and responsibility for the children.
 The children might primarily live with one parent or spend almost equal amounts of time with each parent.

 However, when one parent is granted sole custody, that parent maintains both physical and legal custody of the children.
 He or she is legally able to unilaterally make all the important decisions in his or her children’s lives.
-The non-custodial parent will usually maintain the right to have parenting time.
+The noncustodial parent will usually maintain the right to have parenting time.
 He or she may also retain the right to receive information pertaining to the children’s education, health, and welfare.

-Communication is Key
+Communication Is Key in Co-Parenting

 The fitness of both parents does not always mean that joint custody is appropriate in all cases.
 When considering whether sole custody should take precedence over joint custody in a custody hearing, the Court will examine issues of communication between the parents, This could include any historical communication between the parents and whether it has been appropriate and civil.